The Muppets Movie Adventures: Stages/Synopsis

 The players control Animal (dressed identically as the Man with No Name), a retired sheriff who's forced back into action after an incident at a local town named Frogstone.
 The town residence have been longing for tomato sauce to add onto their pasta which is a traditional meal.
 One day, sauce is discovered to be under the town (similar in vain to when oil is struck) by a local dog.
 Seeing an opportunity for profit, Constantine (dressed in a fashion similar to Angel Eyes), a pasta tycoon, attempts to steal the sauce with the help of his henchrats.
 This is when Animal comes in upon being informed by a local woman (portrayed by Janice).
 Throughout the level, Animal progresses through both towns and moving trains leading to Animal's meatball shootout with Constantine.
-Upon defeating Constantine, Sheriff Animal throws Constantine in jail where he will learn the error of his ways and enjoy nary a drop of tomato sauce.
+Upon defeating Constantine, Sheriff Animal throws Constantine in jail where he will learn the error of his ways.